www.scantips.com

 Annualizing only one year is pointless, as only one year will be the same number as the years total gain.
 Annualizing is about the effective result of compounding multiple years of gain.

 The incomplete current year cannot be included in annualization.
 The concept of annualization is whole years of data.
-The calculator could ask about the status of the last year, but the final year entered is assumed to be Morningstar data, so the last year is then incomplete, and it is omitted from annualization.
+The calculator could ask about the status of the final year, but the final year entered is assumed to be Morningstar data, so the final year is then incomplete, and it is omitted from annualization.
 The overall gain is computed OK, but the final year will be omitted from annualization since an incomplete year computes invalid annualization.

-The gain is a multiplied product, so the order of years does not change the final number, but here, the last year is assumed to be the current partial year and ignored.
+The gain is a multiplied product, so the order of years does not change the final number, but here, the final year is assumed to be the current partial year and ignored.
 And you might better understand seeing the years in a correct order.

 Morningstar also shows another number called Trailing Returns for various year periods which is the same annualized method, but from the current date day instead of year end values as here (so all those years are complete then).
 It may be just as useful, but that means the both the starting point and the ending point data of each year period also varies every day, to use that same day for 5 or 10 years.
 It does bypass the incomplete year issue, but it includes calendar data not available here.